HowDoIGitHelp/CMSC23MDNotes/mdNotes/Functional Programming Paradigm.md

 ```

 This code in C starts with a combined declaration and assignment: `int x = 0`.
-The second line then, **reassigns** the same variable `x` to the new value `1`.
+The second line, **reassigns** the same variable `x` to the new value `1`.
-These lines of code correspond to a mutation on the variable `x`, (from `0` to `1`).
+These lines of code correspond to a *mutation* on the variable `x`, (from `0` to `1`).
-The value of the variable `x` is not definite since it can change within the runtime of the program.
+Because mutation can happen anytime during runtime, the value of the variable `x` is not definite.
-Because of the existence of mutation, the values of variables are dependent on the current **state** of the program.
+This is why values of variables in imperative programming **depend on the current state** of the program.

-Replicating this C code in Haskell is in fact not allowed:
+On the other hand, replicating this C code in Haskell is in fact not allowed:

 ```haskell
 x = 0